AritraRock/stocks-monitor/README.md

 ```
 Access the frontend application at http://localhost:3000 in your browser. (without starting backend you won't be able to register or login)

+# Password Constraints in Django Application

+This repository contains a Django application that enforces certain constraints on passwords to enhance security.
+Below are the constraints defined in the application's settings:

+- **User Attribute Similarity Validator**: Ensures that the password is not too similar to user attributes such as username or email.
+- **Minimum Length Validator**: Requires the password to be at least 8 characters long.
+- **Common Password Validator**: Checks whether the password is a commonly used or easily guessable password.
+- **Numeric Password Validator**: Requires the password to contain at least one numeric character.

+## Usage

+When creating or updating your password, make sure it meets these constraints to ensure the security of your account.

+## How to Ensure Compliance

+When registering or updating passwords in the application, users should pay attention to the following guidelines:

+1. **Minimum Length**: Make sure your password is at least 8 characters long.
+2. **Avoid Common Passwords**: Choose a unique and non-obvious password to avoid common password attacks.
+3. **Include Numeric Characters**: Incorporate at least one numeric character in your password.
+4. **Avoid User Attributes**: Ensure that your password is not too similar to your username, email, or other user attributes.

+## Example

+Suppose you're registering or updating your password in the application.
+Here's an example of a strong password that meets the defined constraints:

 ## Usage

 - You can search your desired stocks in the http://localhost:3000/dashboard and add to your watchlist